Michelle McCool: Main roster debut (2006–2008)

-McCool returned to SmackDown! on June 2, 2006, this time as a heel with a "sexy teacher" gimmick, playing on her real life experiences as a teacher.
+McCool returned to SmackDown! on June 2, 2006, this time as a villainess with a "sexy teacher" gimmick, playing on her real life experiences as a teacher.
 Upon her arrival, she aligned with Kristal Marshall to feud with Jillian Hall and Ashley Massaro.
 This feud led to a Fatal Four-Way Bra and Panties match at The Great American Bash, which Massaro won.
 She won her first singles match on the July 28 episode of SmackDown!, defeating Hall by illegally using the ropes as leverage.

-Soon after, she began acting as valet for the team of K. C. James and Idol Stevens, who, because of her association with them, were nicknamed The Teacher's Pets.
+Soon after, she began acting as valet for the team of K.C.
+James and Idol Stevens, who, because of her association with them, were nicknamed The Teacher's Pets.
 The trio began feuding with Paul London and Brian Kendrick, and their valet Massaro, for the WWE Tag Team Championship, but never won the title.
 The feud ended when London and Kendrick won a match against them at No Mercy in October.
 On November 28, McCool was hospitalized with an enlarged kidney, a broken sternum, and an electrolyte imbalance.
 She was released from the hospital on December 2.
 McCool returned on the March 30, 2007, episode of SmackDown!, where she participated in a 10-Diva tag team match.
-On the April 13 episode of SmackDown!, McCool became a fan favorite again, when she came to the aid of Ashley after she was attacked by Jillian Hall backstage.
+On the April 13 episode of SmackDown!, McCool as a fan favorite once again, when she came to the aid of Ashley after she was attacked by Jillian Hall backstage.
 Subsequently, a series of matches took place between Victoria and McCool, including a mixed tag team match where Victoria and Kenny Dykstra defeated McCool and Chuck Palumbo.